Best used cars under £3,000

 There are hundreds of thousands of used cars for sale in the UK, with plenty available for any budget, size and economy concerns.
 A £3,000 budget is enough to avoid the cheapest cars on the market, many of which obviously have their best days behind them.
 Cars for around £3,000 should last for a while yet, although for peace of mind it’s always worth setting aside some cash for the occasional maintenance bill if you can afford to.

-Cars lose a lot of their value in the first few years on the road via depreciation, so a budget of £3k is often enough to buy a car that’s around 10 years old - and sometimes even newer than that.
-We’ve concentrated on mainstream models and all the cars on this list are available with five-figure mileages and plenty of life left in them.
+Cars lose a lot of their value in the first few years on the road via depreciation, so a budget of £3k is often enough to buy a car that’s around 10 years old - or slightly older if you’d like something prestigious.
+We’ve selected a variety of cars and all the entries on this list are available with five-figure mileages and plenty of life left in them.
 For this budget, you’ll find anything from cheap runarounds like the Fiat 500 and SEAT Mii to quirky offerings like the Audi A2 and spacious family cars like the Ford Mondeo or Mazda5.

 Not that mileage should be your only consideration.
 For cars in this price range, a decent service history is arguably more important, while condition (inside, outside and underneath) and the availability of paperwork is pertinent too.
 Most well-maintained cars will carry on long after 100,000 miles, so high mileage doesn’t necessarily mean a car should be dismissed out of hand.